ghostface-cybersecurity/client-server-ransomware/README.txt

 _________________________________________________________________________________________
 Description: A ransomware that encrypts one file and contacts the server for decryption.
              Prototype of a modern ransomware.
-Program: ransomware (client-server) / a prototype of a modern ransomware
+Program: Ransomware (client-server) / A prototype of a modern ransomware
 Languages: Python 3.12.7
 Tested on: Linux 6.11.2
 Author: ghostface-cybersecuroty